Marty Barry: Playing career

 Barry was involved in a major trade prior to the 1935–36 season.
 The Bruins sent Barry and Art Giroux to the Detroit Red Wings on June 30, 1935, in exchange for Cooney Weiland and Walt Buswell.
 With Detroit, Barry centred a high-scoring line with Herbie Lewis and Larry Aurie as his wings.
 Barry finished third in the NHL with 21 goals and second with 40 points.
 In the opening game of the playoffs, Barry played in the longest game in NHL history, a 1–0 victory over the Montreal Maroons that required six overtime periods to determine a winner.

-The Red Wings defeated the Maroons in the playoff semi-final before defeating the Toronto Maple Leafs in the 1936 Stanley Cup Final to claim Detroit's first NHL championship.
+The Red Wings defeated the Maroons in the playoff semi-final before defeating the Toronto Maple Leafs in the 1936 Stanley Cup Finals to claim Detroit's first NHL championship.
 Barry scored a goal in the clinching game, a 3–2 Detroit victory.
 Barry was a central figure for Detroit as the Red Wings repeated as champions in 1936–37.
 He finished third in regular season scoring with 44 points, then led all players in goals (4), assists (7) and points (11) in the playoffs.
-In the clinching victory over the New York Rangers in the 1937 Stanley Cup Final, Barry scored twice – including the Cup-clinching goal – and added an assist in a 3–0 victory.
+In the clinching victory over the New York Rangers in the 1937 Stanley Cup Finals, Barry scored twice – including the Cup-clinching goal – and added an assist in a 3–0 victory.
 He was named to the NHL's First All-Star team at centre and won the Lady Byng Trophy as the league's most gentlemanly player.

 After a 1937–38 season in which Barry scored only nine goals, he returned to the NHL leader board by finishing fourth with 41 points in 1938–39.
 The Red Wings spent several months attempting to trade the 34-year-old Barry to the Canadiens.
 When Montreal feigned a lack of interest, Detroit eventually granted him his outright release and made him a free agent shortly before the 1939–40 season began.
 Two days after his release, the Canadiens signed Barry to a contract.
 His tenure with Montreal was short-lived, however.
 After scoring only four goals and 14 points in 30 games, Montreal released Barry from his contract.
 He signed on with the Pittsburgh Hornets of the International-American Hockey League (IAHL) to complete the year.
 Barry played his final season of professional hockey in 1940–41 in the dual role of player-coach for the Minneapolis Millers of the American Hockey Association (AHA).

 Barry retired with 195 goals and 387 points in 509 NHL games.
 He was regarded as one of the league's best playmakers during his career and possessed a good scoring touch in-close around the net.
 Barry was inducted into the Hockey Hall of Fame in 1965.